 "Singapore proves to the world that being a great country doesn't have to be big in size.
 It is about the attitude to details.
-This is the key of success, no matter to a country or a company."
+This is the key to success, no matter to a country or a company."

-Before going to Singapore, I had been wondering why such a small country could make itself one of the greatest countries in the world and why did so many people choose Singapore as the transit point when traveling in Asia.
+Before going to Singapore, I had been wondering why such a small country could make itself one of the greatest countries in the world and why so many people choose Singapore as the transit point when traveling in Asia.
 After my 3 days in this "Garden City", I finally found the secret of its success.

-Like other developed countries, Singapore is clean and well-organized where the people are very friendly and hospitable.
+Like other developed countries, Singapore is clean and well-organized and the people are very friendly and hospitable.
 But when you start to go deep into the details of this country, you will find that Singapore gives the best service than any other country.

 Clean and tidy streets of Singapore

 As our flight was late, we had to keep the driver waiting from 4:00 am to 6:00 am.
 But he was still in a very energetic and passionate situation upon our arrival with no complaint at all.
 He told us that he usually arrived 15 minutes in advance because some of the clients would land earlier.
-But if the plane was late, the more exhausting the journey would be, and the quicker his clients want to have a good rest at hotel.
-In this circumstance, he needed to give comforts, understanding and offer better service as well.
+But if the plane was late, the more exhausting the journey would be, and the quicker his clients want to have a good rest at the hotel.
+In this circumstance, he needed to give comfort, and understanding and offer better service as well.

 In Singapore, I joined 3 bus tours.
-The visitors came from different countries, stayed at different hotels and had different itineraries.
+The visitors came from different countries, stayed at different hotels, and had different itineraries.
 Every morning, the drivers punctually picked up the visitors from different hotel lobbies to the tourism distributing center and then sent the visitors to the buses according to their itineraries.
 The time at each scenery spot is arranged perfectly, neither hectic nor aimless.
 Every time you need a hand, the staff will show up promptly to solve your problems.
 All of these flawless arrangements are actually the results of countless experiments and failures.

-The visitors are waiting for their buses at the distribution center.
+The visitors are waiting for their buses at the distribution center

-The visitors are waiting to get on the cableway.
+The visitors are waiting to get on the cableway

 Sentosa is a famous attraction that I visited.
 Numerous visitors come here every day but it still keeps well-organized.
 The cableway is in good order and the aquarium has clear direction signs.
-Even at the light railway station, where the train runs every 30 seconds, there will be staff members arranging the passengers to get on and off.
+Even at the light railway station, where the train runs every 30 seconds, there will be staff members arranging for the passengers to get on and off.

 In Singapore, you can see strangers smiling at you everywhere.
 People who work at tourism attractions smile from the bottom of their hearts even when doing a monotonous job like collecting 4D glasses.
 The restaurant attendants smile at you for ordering a breakfast only worth 5 Singapore Dollars.
-They believe in that working for visitors from all over world is more than a job, it's an image through which the concept that service is upmost in Singapore can be spread to the rest of the world.
+They believe that working for visitors from all over the world is more than a job, it's an image through which the concept that service is utmost in Singapore can be spread to the rest of the world.